Opinion | Donald Trump is wasting our time

 And though I’m somewhere between the autumn and winter of my life, I don’t claim to possess unique insight or wisdom.
 I also know that my voice is small, one of millions.
-But I’m certain that remaining silent is the wrong course for me, and for all of my fellow citizens regardless of political party.
+But I’m certain that remaining silent is the wrong course for me and for all of my fellow citizens regardless of political party.

 My purpose is to urge all Americans of good sense and honest purpose to confront, define and vindicate the truth.
 Sometimes that truth has sharp edges, but nonetheless, it is still the truth.
 This is one of those times.